fboender/jerrybuild/docs/installation.md

 This is mostly useful for evaluating Jerrybuild.
 If you're satisfied that Jerrybuild suits your needs, you should do a real install.

+# Pip

+If Pip (the Python package manager) is available on your system, you can install Jerrybuild using Pip:

+    pip install jerrybuild

 # Debian / Ubuntu

 Get the latest .deb package for your distribution from the